theevo/CategorySwiper/Discovery-tree.md

 - display no action taken when no update returns false

 - 👟 First run
+    - load InterfaceManager with transactions, categories
+    - ✅ inject InterfaceManager as EnvironmentObject
     - ✅ Delete ContentView

 - ✅ CategoriesSelectorView